Global bifurcation for corotating and counter-rotating vortex pairs: Introduction

 The main result in this paper, is the following informally stated theorem.
 For a more rigorous statement, see Theorem \ref{thm:main_abstract}. \begin{theorem} There exists a continuous curve $\mathscr C$ of corotating vortex patch solutions to \eqref{elliptic formulation}, parameterized by $s\in(0,\infty)$.
 Moreover, the following properties hold along $\mathscr C$: \begin{enumerate}[label=\rm(\roman*)] \item \textup{(Bifurcation from point vortex)} The solution at $s=0$ is a pair of points $z_1,z_2$ lying on the horizontal axis at a distance $l$ from each other, rotating with angular velocity $\Omega_0=1/(4\pi l^2)$. \item \textup{(Limiting configurations)} As $s\to\infty$

-\item \textup{(Analyticity)} For each $s>0,$ the boundary $\partial D_m$ is analytic. \item \textup{(Graphical boundary)} For each $s>0$, the boundary of the patch can be expressed as a polar graph. \end{enumerate} \end{theorem} We briefly comment on the different alternatives in \ref{thm:alternatives}.
-The first term in \eqref{thm:physcial min} indicates that there are points $z(s)\in\partial D_m(s)$, with $m\in\{1,2\}$ for which the angular fluid velocity becomes arbitrarily small.
-The formation of a corner or of a cusp would require that $\nabla \Psi=0$ at a given point on the boundary of the patches and numerical evidence indicates that this does in fact happen.
+\item \textup{($\ep$ bounded away from $0$)} The value of the parameter $\ep(s)$ is bounded away from $0$ for all $s$ away from the local curve. \item \textup{(Analyticity)} For each $s>0,$ the boundary $\partial D_m$ is analytic. \item \textup{(Graphical boundary)} For each $s>0$, the boundary of the patch can be expressed as a polar graph. \end{enumerate} \end{theorem} We briefly comment on the different alternatives in \ref{thm:alternatives}.
+The first term in \eqref{thm:physcial min} indicates that there are points $z(s)\in\partial D_1(s)$, (and by symmetry of the domains, hence also on $D_2$) for which the angular fluid velocity becomes arbitrarily small.
+We remark that the factor of $\ep$ is necessary in order to catch the domains in \eqref{elliptic formulation}, where the vorticity (for the purpose of the desingularization of point vortices) has been normalized to $1/(\pi\ep^2)$.
+Moreover, the slightly complicated formulation of angular fluid velocity comes from the fact that the patches are not centered at the origin.
+The formation of a corner or of a cusp would require that $\ep\nabla \Psi=0$ at a given point on the boundary of the patches and numerical evidence indicates that this does in fact happen.

 The second term in \eqref{thm:physcial min} vanishes if and only if the boundaries $\partial D_m$ of the two patches intersect at some point $z$.
 Clearly, this alternative can only occur in the situation of multiple patches.
 Numerical work \cite{overman:limiting} suggests that the limiting scenario consists of the two patches intersecting at a corner with a $90^\circ$ angle.
 This conjecture, also known as the \emph{Overman conjecture}, would imply that the two terms in \eqref{thm:physcial min} would occur simultaneously.